irmen/prog8/docs/source/programming.rst

     subroutines are *non-reentrant*.
 This means you cannot create recursive calls.
     If you do need a recursive algorithm, you'll have to hand code it in embedded assembly for now, or rewrite it into an iterative algorithm.
     Also, subroutines used in the main program should not be used from an IRQ handler.
+This is because the subroutine may be interrupted, and will then call itself from the IRQ handler.
+Results are then undefined because the variables will get overwritten.

 .. _builtinfunctions: